 Use an immersion blender if you have one, it works great and the mayo is ready in just 1 or 2 minutes.

-If your mayo doesn’t emulsify, add more oil until it thickens.
+If your vegan mayonnaise doesn’t emulsify, add more oil until it thickens.
 It’s really important the milk and the oil are at the same temperature and also please follow this recipe to a T.

-Keep in mind this mayo will thicken in the fridge.
+Keep in mind this vegan mayo will thicken in the fridge.

 You can add other ingredients to your mayo like garlic (you’ll get a delicious vegan aioli), mustard or maple syrup.
 It’s also delicious with fresh or dried herbs like parsley or dill.